Refinancing With a High Debt-to-Income Ratio

 - Small creditors – Rules around offering a qualified mortgage differ for creditors who made no more than 500 mortgage loans and had under $2 billion in assets in the previous year.
 They may still be able to offer you a qualified mortgage with a higher DTI ratio if they feel you otherwise qualify to meet the loan requirements.

 - Federal Housing Administration – The FHA can offer a mortgage to borrowers with a higher DTI ratio of up to 50%.
+Additionally, an FHA loan for bad credit offers borrowers to obtain a mortgage with a lower down payment.
 However, FHA loans require private mortgage insurance (PMI), which may negate savings you hope to see from your refinance.
 Unlike mortgage interest, PMI is not tax-deductible.

 - Mortgage brokers – An independent mortgage broker is a helpful option when you don’t meet one or more of the traditional criteria for borrowing.
 With a network of lenders that include hard-to-place loans, a broker can help shop around for a lender that will work with you.
 But they aren’t going to provide an out-of-the-box alternative—read the fine print and be aware of the risks of non-qualified mortgages and high-rate offers.

 An outlier to this rule of thumb is for FHA and VA borrowers who already have a mortgage in good standing.